peabaHsuMed/Permatracks_2024/simple_NN_regression_single_magnet/README.md

 ## Important Notes
 - The model is **only accurate** when used with the old device (spacing: 30mm), as the training data was collected using this device.
 - For accurate results, ensure the data collection and predictions are performed on the same type of grid plate.
+- Before executing the codes, there should be no magnet on the plate.
+When the codes start running, the magnet can be placed. (reason: if there is magnet at the beginning, the background data is wrong)

 ## Training Data Details
 - Grid plate spacing: **30mm**